 What this looks like in your market today

-Reading the local texture as of April 2026:
+Here's how the ground looks market by market, as of April 2026:

 United States.
 Counterfeit Ozempic remains the highest-volume confirmed threat.
 FDA alerts in 2023 and 2024 named specific lot numbers, but the scale of the parallel grey market means new fakes will keep surfacing.
 Wegovy and Zepbound counterfeits are a smaller but growing share.
 Lilly Direct's $349/month boxed-vial Zepbound program has materially reduced the cash-pay incentive to shop grey.
 NovoCare cash-pay options are similar.
 If you have a path to a manufacturer DTC program, it is the cleanest signal-to-noise channel available.